 [camera_control] Camera configuration change event, lets update internal configuration cache. [camera_control] executing set camera config job iso=1600 [camera_control] executing set camera config job aperture=5.6 [camera_control] executing set camera config job shutterspeed=1/60 [camera_control] gphoto2 error: PTP General Error [camera_control] disabling tether mode [camera_control] camera control un-locked for camera 0x7f1070009860 [camera_control] unregistering listener 0x35f8e90 [camera_control] unregistering listener 0x3d6dbc0 [camera_control] disabling tether mode [camera_control] camera control un-locked for camera (nil) [camera_control] unregistering listener 0x35f8e90 [camera_control] exiting camera thread. [camera_control] loaded 36 port drivers. [camera_control] 1 cameras connected

-#5 Updated by Markus Dörschmidt about 2 months ago
+#5 Updated by Markus Dörschmidt over 2 years ago

 USB connection / cable is OK, tried with different cables and notebooks.

 The logfile is attached.

 ii gphoto2 2.5.14-1 amd64 digital camera command-line client ii libgphoto2-6:amd64 2.5.14-1 amd64 gphoto2 digital camera library ii libgphoto2-port12:amd64 2.5.14-1 amd64 gphoto2 digital camera port library